codefordenver/waterbeacon/README.md

 The dev server will run on `localhost:8000` by default.
 If you prefer another port, just pass the desired port number following the previous command.
 That is `./manage.py migrate --settings=settings.dev ${PORT}`

 _Note_: to deactive the virtual env wrapper, just run `deactivate`.

+# API Installation Guide
+Navigate to the frontend directory where the react app is located and run install

+* `cd frontend`
+* `npm install`

+After installation you can run `npm start` which will run the react app on localhost:3000 with "hot reload" enabled.